itisrazza/razza.io/_projects/razza.io.md

 [2022]: https://github.com/itisrazza/razza.io/tree/2022

 You might see branches pop up and disappear whenever I do major upgrades or design refreshes (like this one used to live in a branch called `refresh` before it got merged).

+When I happen to rework how the website as a whole works, `main` will be branched to `20XX` (whichever year that happened) and a new branch will take it's place.